 Ace Spin

-The Ace is a timeless leather sneaker with a two-tone sole, light gray upper with perforated toe box, and subtly embroidered branding.
+The Ace Spin is a timeless leather sneaker with a two-tone sole, light grey upper with perforated toe box, and subtly embroidered branding.

 We recommend going one size smaller for this sneaker.